dmsc/tbxl-parser/README.md

-Inside strings, special characters can be specified by using a backslash followed by an hexadecimal number in upper-case, (i.e., `"\00\A0"` produces a string with a "hearth" and an inverse space), this allows editing special characters on any standard editor.
+Inside strings, special characters can be specified by using a backslash followed by an hexadecimal number in upper-case, (i.e., `"\00\A0"` produces a string with a "heart" and an inverse space "♥█"), this allows editing special characters on any standard editor.

 Note that to force a backslash before a valid hex number, you can use two